callmedw/php-blogging-with-slim/README.md

 - [ ] All routes are mapped correctly and use correct HTTP methods:
   - [x] Index page mapped as “/”, “/blogs”, or something similar
   - [x] Detail page mapped as “/blog/{id}”, “/entries/{name}” or similar

-Additionally, the app may Exceed Expectations by including:

-- [ ] Blog entries show tags.
-- [ ] Edit page includes a delete button.
-- [ ] The PDO implementation allows for deletion of blog entries.
-- [ ] Routing uses slugs

 ## Required Technologies